Cheap Houses in Poland: Buying a House in Rural Areas is the Key

 At the heart of the new rules is a requirement for homes to meet minimum Energy Performance Certificate (EPC) ratings whenever they are sold or renovated.
 EPCs assess a property’s energy efficiency and renewable energy utilisation on a colour-coded scale from A (most efficient) to G (least efficient).
 By 2030, the EU is mandating that homes achieve at least an EPC rating of E to be legally sold or rented out.

 This regulation could have significant financial implications for buyers of older, less energy-efficient dwellings across the EU’s 27 member nations.
 Homes built before modern insulation and efficiency standards will likely need extensive retrofitting upgrades—including new windows, doors, heating systems, and insulation—to comply with the EPC thresholds within 5-10 years.
+There is a high standard required for the building, and it is important to check if the house is located in an area of Krakow or near the city, as this may affect both value and renovation requirements.

 The costs of bringing an ageing property up to code will vary.
 Still, experts suggest a general budget of €25,000 – €60,000 for a complete energy efficiency overhaul on a typical free-standing single-family home.
+All houses for sale must meet the new requirements, and photos of the property and the building should be reviewed carefully before making a decision.

 Prospective homebuyers will need to scrutinise a property’s current EPC rating during the purchase process and factor in the costs of mandated upgrades over the coming years.
 Careful planning and budgeting will be essential to account for required modernisations after closing on an ageing property.